 To ensure that you possess adequate skills in chemistry, you must have had one year of high school chemistry; otherwise you must enroll in CHEM 1000 to build up your background in chemistry.
-In addition, you must meet one of the following requirements: MATH ACT score of 24 or higher, successful completion of MATH 1110 with a grade of a C or higher, or placed into MATH 1180 or a higher level MATH course.
-If you have taken high school chemistry but not MATH 1110, you need only to take MATH 1110 before enrolling in CHEM 1100/1110.
+In addition, you must meet one of the following math requirements: MATH ACT score of 25 or higher, successful completion of MATH 1110 (Algebra II) with a grade of a C or higher, or placed into MATH 1180 (Precalculus) or a higher level MATH course.
+If you have taken high school chemistry but not MATH 1110, you only need to take MATH 1110 before enrolling in CHEM 1100/1110.

 Master's and doctoral students are to meet with the graduate advisor, Dr. Sherine Obare, for their curriculum requirements.